 Written by Gino Provenzano

-The holiday season is fast approaching and the memories of days gone by and the purchasing power that I had as a kid through the use of the layaway makes me smile.
+Christmas is upon us, and the memories of days gone by and the purchasing power that I had as a kid through the use of the layaway makes me smile.
 You have to keep in mind that I was considered “The King of the Layaway” in my family.
-I was ten years old and I wouldn’t wear anything that wasn’t in style.
-Jones’ Department Store located at the corner of K and East Broadway was my second home.
+I was ten years old, and I wouldn’t wear anything that wasn’t in style.
+Jones’ Department Store, located at the corner of K and East Broadway, was my second home.
 I would walk around the store even when I wasn’t in the market for something new, just to look at all the stuff that I would buy once I got my next buck.

 - Complement jeans by Girbaud

 - Sweats by Ebe pants, Izod polo shirts, aka Gators

 - Polo shirts